pakeke-constructor/umg-mod-monorepo/overview.md

 exists(ent) -- returns `true` if `ent` still exists as an entity, false otherwise

+extend("parent_ent", ent_def)
+-- deepcopies all data from entity `parent_ent` into table ent_def.
+-- useful for doing OOP-like inheritance in entity definitions.

 -- Local event dispatch
 on(msg, func) -- listens to an event